Clayworks is committed to teaching ceramics in a region rich in ceramic history and heritage.

 The facility includes:

-- Eight electric kilns and one gas kiln;
+Eight electric kilns, one gas kiln and a salt kiln;

 Facilities for raku firing with three raku kilns;

 Two closets for clay storage and other supplies;

 A glazing station with a sink and more than 30 cone 5 and cone 10 glazes and a range of mason stains and underglazes;

 A kitchen and bathroom facilities for men and women;